-On October 26, 2009, Public Citizen, et al. (Petitioners) and FMCSA entered into a settlement agreement under which Petitioners' petition for judicial review of the November 19, 2008 Final Rule on drivers' hours of service will be held in abeyance pending the publication of an NPRM.
+On October 26, 2009, Public Citizen, et al. (Petitioners) and FMCSA entered into a settlement agreement under which the parties agreed to seek to hold Petitioners' petition for judicial review of the November 19, 2008 Final Rule on drivers' hours of service in abevance pending the publication of an NPRM.
 The settlement agreement states that FMCSA will submit the draft NPRM to the Office of Management and Budget (OMB) within nine months, and publish a Final Rule within 21 months, of the date of the settlement agreement.
 The current rule will remain in effect during the rulemaking proceedings.

-As described above, FMCSA is holding three public listening sessions across the country to solicit comments and information on potential revisions to the HOS rule.
+On January 5, 2010, FMCSA announced its plans to hold three public listening sessions concerning the HOS rulemaking (75 FR 285).
+On January 15, 2010, FMCSA announced its plans to hold a fourth public listening session (75 FR 2467).
+FMCSA now announces a fifth public listening session to solicit additional written and/or oral comments and information on potential revisions to the HOS rule.
 The Agency will provide further opportunity for public comment when the NPRM is published.